ProSeCo-Planning/proseco_workspace/README.md

 ### Source

-Navigate to the `proseco_ws` directory and run the following command to source the project.
+Navigate to the `proseco_workspace` directory and run the following command to source the project.

 ```bash
 . ./devel_isolated/setup.bash